What Is a Mortgage Lien?

 Is a mortgage a lien?

-A mortgage is technically a type of property lien — it gives a creditor a claim to your home until your mortgage loan debt is paid off.
+A mortgage is a voluntary, specific lien.
+It gives a creditor a claim to your home until your mortgage loan debt is paid off.
 In this case, the creditor is the mortgage lender.

 If you default on your mortgage, your home may go through the foreclosure process, during which the lender takes possession of your home and sells it to cover the debt.
-A mortgage lien is a voluntary lien because you agree to the lien as part of the loan.
+A mortgage lien is a voluntary lien because you agree to it as a condition of receiving the loan.

 Other types of property liens